Layan002/AI--task3-openCV-for-face-recognition/README.md

 picamera.exc.PiCameraError: Camera is not enabled.
 Try running 'sudo raspi-config' and ensure that the camera has been enabled.
 ```

-## Problem2: No module named imutils
+## Problem 2: No module named imutils

 when I tried to train my face using the follwing command:<br>
 ```